knat/XData/Docs/TutorialEBiz.md

 }
 ```

-So far, we can create, modify, validate(typically in debug version) and save the objects.
+So far, we can create, modify, validate(typically in debug version) and save objects.

 Schema is the specification/contract of your data.
 You should publish the schema within your SDK, so your clients can generate their code(C#, Java, C++, etc) from your schema.